KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_ktx/README.md

 ## Contributors

 * Rickard Sahlin, Ikea
 * Ben Houston, ThreeKit
+* Alexey Knyazev

 Copyright (C) 2021 The Khronos Group Inc. All Rights Reserved. glTF is a trademark of The Khronos Group Inc.